mikalai-hryb/notes/ts.md

 ## Union Types

 `Union type` is a type formed from two or more other types, representing values that may be any one of those types.
+Each member is called a union member.

 ```ts
 function printId(id: number | string) {